The Ultimate Guide to 2021 Music Festivals

 When: September 2-4, 9-11, and 16-18

 What to know: The Wisconsin festival set on Lake Michigan is known as the World's Biggest Music Festival, typically spanning across 11 days in the summer and drawing millions of attendees.
 The event with music ranging from alternative to country to pop plans on toning it down a bit this year, slating only nine days of live music, but they still plan on organizing just as many sets as they have in the past, totaling more than 1,000 performances.
-The event was intentionally pushed back to September, allowing more time for vaccine distribution.
+The event is requiring proof of vaccination or a negative test, taken within 72 hours of attendance, in order to get in.
+That will be the standard for any Summerfest show, including the Wednesday Weekend Preview concerts held at the American Family Insurance Amphitheater.

 Headliners: Chance the Rapper, Chris Stapleton, Dave Matthews Band, Dylan Scott, Gabby Barrett, Jonas Brothers, Luke Bryan, Miley Cyrus, Sheryl Crow, Spencer Sutherland, 24KGOLDN, and Zac Brown Band